tchitchek-lab/Genotate.jar/README.md

 tar –pxvzf panther–data–11.1.tar.gz
 ```

-The full path of the Java interpreter must be defined in the bash environment or directly in the 'interproscan.sh' script
+The full path to JAVA must be set in the environment or directly in the script interproscan.sh
 ```
 JAVA=/var/www/genotate/services/java/bin/java
 ```

-You can edit the 'interproscan.properties' file to change the number of parallel jobs allowed for interproscan and interproscan workers.
+Edit interproscan.properties to change the number of parallel jobs allowed for interproscan and interproscan workers.
 At least one worker is required, which can launch other workers.
 ```
 number.of.embedded.workers=1